List of Regular Show characters: Shannon Acidbutt

 Shannon Acidbutt (vocal effects provided by Roger Craig Smith) is the antagonist in "Alien Roommates" from "Terror Tales of the Park VI".
 In her first appearance, she appeared in an interview for a position as new roommate.
 She was accepted for her large amount of money, despite being creepy to them.
 She has shown to be very obnoxious and after a while, the park gang decide to kick her out, but she refuses to leave and continue watching TV.
 After Muscle Man turns off the TV she goes on a crazy rampage and they use the TV to get her out.
 They lead her to a space vacuum but uses her acid to melt the controls to release her in space.
 But Muscle Man grabs her in a robot suit and gets himself stuck in space forever with her.

 Musical Villains

 The following characters are villains who are also professional or small-time performers.

 CrewCrew

 The CrewCrew was a rap group who tried to insult Pops.
 They were later defeated by Pops with the help of Mordecai and Rigby in a rap battle.
-Led by Alpha-Dog (voiced by Donald Glover), members of the CrewCrew were Blitz Comet (voiced by Tyler, The Creator), Demel-Ishun (voiced by MC Lyte), François and V-Tron.
+Led by Alpha-Dog (voiced by Donald Glover), members of the CrewCrew were Blitz Comet (voiced by Tyler, The Creator), Demel-Ishun (voiced by MC Lyte), François (voiced by Kevin Michael Richardson) and V-Tron (voiced by Jeffery Todd Fischer).